“Food Service Safety Comprehensive Sample Exam I"

 Chapter 7-9

-62. Moisture and heat are the biggest dangers to dry and canned food as the temperature of the storeroom should be between
+62. Moisture and heat are the biggest dangers to dry and canned food as

 A. 50 degrees - 60 degrees Fahrenheit